-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which includes schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset, schedules of changes in OPEB liability and related ratios - medical benefit, and District contributions and budgetary comparison information for the General Fund.
-This required supplementary information can be found on pages 51 through 54 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which includes schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset, District contributions, and budgetary comparison information for the General Fund.
+This required supplementary information can be found on pages 44 through 46 of this report.

-The individual fund schedules are presented immediately following the required supplementary information on pages 55 through 59 of this report.
+The individual fund schedules are presented immediately following the required supplementary information on page 47 of this report.